Chapter 7 Bankruptcy Protection Attorneys Serving The Western Slope, Eagle, Garfield + Mesa Counties

 You cannot pay select creditors before filing.
 The trustee will take back any payments made over $600 paid within 90 days of filing and distribute the funds equally among all creditors.

 Legal fees vary depending on the type of chapter you file, the total amount of debt, and the complexity of the case.
 In addition to the legal fees, there are court fees associated with any bankruptcy filing.
-The average range is $1,800 - $2,500 in legal fees.
+The average cost is $2,500 in legal fees.
 The State of Colorado filing fee for Chapter 7 is $335.00.
 We cover other costs within our fees, such as credit report, research and data fees.

 We Are Not a Low Cost Bankruptcy “Preparer”!